-The careers programme includes careers lessons (within the school's PSHE programme -Pathways), tutor time careers sessions, career guidance activities (group work and individual interviews), information and research activities, employability learning (including 1 week of work experience in key stage 5) and individual learning planning/portfolio activities which are recorded on a careers software package - Unifrog.
+The careers programme includes careers lessons as part of PSHE, tutor time careers sessions (Unifrog), career guidance meetings and activities, employability learning, including work experience for year 10 and year 12 and individual learning planning/portfolio activities which are recorded on a careers software package - Unifrog.
 Other focused events, including an in-house careers fair for all years, higher education and apprenticeship fairs at Key Stage 5 and visits from speakers for all Key Stages.
 Students are actively involved in the evaluation of activities, including work experience, through lessons and in written feedback.